Economics and Finance

 The module builds on the concepts and models developed in the Level 4 Macroeconomics module.
 Students continue to build competency in macroeconomics using empirical data, statistics, policy analysis and macroeconomic theory.
 The module will encourage students to understand monetary and fiscal policy, economic growth and growth models, business cycles, Sustainable Development Goals and economic policy, global financial markets, technology and employment, game-theory, currency index and foreign exchange markets, digital economies, stock exchanges and the role of money and liquidity in the world economy.

-• History of Economic Thought - 15 credits
+- History of Economic Thought - 15 credits

-• Econometrics - 15 credits
+- Econometrics - 15 credits

 Modules

-This module presents a wide range of topics about economic development.
+This module presents a wide range of topics about economic development and sustainable economics.
 This will include conceptual questions, such as the different theories of economic growth, but also the key empirical issues that are relevant to the reality of developing countries, such as the role of institutions, agriculture, finance and trade in promoting economic progress.
-The module will explore these issues with a range of theoretical perspectives, as well as highlight the key policy debates.
-The overall goal is for students to engage critically with the field of development economics to be able to answer the key issues that are relevant for the historical and contemporary reality of developing countries.
-The module requires a degree of familiarity with basic economic concepts.

-• Investments - 15 credits
+- Digital Finance - 15 credits

-• Behavioural Economics - 15 credits
+- Monetary and Financial Economics - 15 credits

-• Sustainable Economics - 15 credits
+- Behavioural Economics - 15 credits

-• Capstone Project - 30 credits
+- Capstone Project: Consultancy Project - 30 credits

 Entry requirements